National Diet Building

 When the Emperor travels between the Imperial Palace and the Diet, he is escorted by police motorcade, police cars, and an open limousine accompanied by Imperial Palace guards and law enforcement officials from the Tokyo police department.
 Diet guards put on white ceremonial robes in the summer and black robes in the winter on the day of the Emperor's visit.
-It is said that Mount Fuji could be viewed from the windows of Gokyūsho before office buildings blocked the view.
+It is said that Mount Fuji could be viewed from the windows of before office buildings blocked the view.
 Much of the interiors of the Diet building are designed by Naigai Technos Co.